Donnype/pydfy/README.md

 </div>

-Pydfy makes creating beautiful PDF reports as simple as you'd hope it to be.
+Pydfy makes creating beautiful PDF reports in Python as simple as you'd hope it to be.
 In practice, this is often not the case as:
 - Not the whole team knows LaTeX
 - The support for this in BI tooling is lacking